 A: If the property being sold has flooded in the past, the sellers will need to disclose this water damage in writing prior to close.
 When the buyers learn that the home they’re purchasing is at risk for flood, they will need to determine what type of flood zone they’re in, whether flood insurance is mandatory, and if it’s something they want to buy even if it’s not mandatory.
 They’ll also need to inform their mortgage lender, if the lender is not yet aware of the flood zone risk, as it may affect the terms of the loan.

 A: The National Flood Insurance Program (NFIP) is a national program that allows participating communities to purchase flood insurance from the federal government.
 Buyers can obtain flood insurance from other insurance companies, but NFIP ensures that all buyers have at least one coverage option with their policy.
 Regulations regarding the NFIP are subject to change.
-For more information about the NFIP and to stay abreast of any changes that may impact you or your clients, visit https://www.fema.gov/national-flood-insurance-program.
+For more information about the NFIP and to stay abreast of any changes that may impact you or your clients, visit FEMA’s National Flood Insurance Program.

 A: FEMA has been working with local, federal, state, and tribal organizations to compile a map that predicts areas of land that are subject to flooding.
 The goal of Risk Map is to not only identify the areas that may flood, but to also work with communities to help reduce their risk of a flood by initiating floodplain management regulations.

 A: The most reliable way to access flood maps that will be used by lenders and insurance providers is the FEMA Flood Find website.
 With this site you have two options: choose the Current FEMA Flood Map tab to do a quick search with an address to see if the property in question is in or near a flood zone.
 For a more detailed and accurate map, you can choose the second tab, Preliminary Flood Maps, which will lead you to State and then County maps that show the detailed Flood Zone Report.
 This information can be used by the buyers to assess risk and then be sent directly to the insurance company of their choosing to obtain flood insurance.

 Apps like Flood Zone Maps and FloodSearch can also report this data to agents on their smartphones or tablets.

 A: There are actually three main categories of flood risk, according to FEMA, with multiple subcategories.
 The main three groups are:

 - Moderate to Low Risk Areas

 - High Risk Areas

 - High Risk – Coastal

 These categories and their subcategories are sorted into their own risk categories based on historical flood data, proximity to levees, annual rainfall, average flood depths, and likelihood of a storm.
 Lenders and insurance providers will use this information to assess insurance requirements for a property.

 A: The seller does not have to provide flood insurance to the buyers.
 The buyers, however, must have flood insurance in place prior to close.
 In some instances, the buyer may also be required to pay an entire year’s worth of flood insurance premiums prior to close.

 A: Many lenders will still offer loans for a home in a flood area, but the contingencies on purchasing a home in certain flood areas may include these provisions:

-Mandatory purchase of flood insurance either from the National Flood Insurance Program (NFIP) if they qualify or from a private agency
+- Mandatory purchase of flood insurance either from the National Flood Insurance Program (NFIP) if they qualify or from a private agency

-Homeowner must pay one year’s worth of premium payments at closing
+- Homeowner must pay one year’s worth of premium payments at closing

 A: Yes.
 If a home is suddenly included in a floodplain, the value of that home will decrease.
 A new assessment on the property will need to be conducted after it is included in the floodplain and placed in a certain risk zone (a low risk zone versus a high risk zone may affect the value differently).